 From the organisers perspective, it is important to source locally in order to promote growing industries and assist them in achieving world standards of quality.
 Alive and kicking Business Development Manager Sheba Nyaronga was happy to be at the tournament to see her products in use.
 The Football Foundation for Africa is keen to use the balls in future tournaments and also promote their use in other competitions and countries.

 This edition of Obama Cup was privileged to have 2 media partners, Capital FM (radio) and Switch TV (television).
 The two partners were instrumental in the outreach efforts ensuring the tournament received coverage on their respective digital and social media channels.
 Project Leader and FFA CEO also had the opportunity to speak on Capital FM’s Saturday Music and Sports further amplifying the tournament’s theme and the organisation’s mission.

-For the 3rd year in row Obama Cup was sponsored by leading IT firm, OTB Africa.
-OTB Africa CEO Mr. Edwin Seno was on hand to close the two days project managed workshop and also graced the knockout phase.
+For the 3rd year in a row, Obama Cup was sponsored by leading IT firm, OTB Africa.
+OTB Africa CEO Mr Edwin Seno was on hand to close the two days project managed workshop and also graced the knockout phase.
 He reiterated his support for the initiative and lauded the organisers for yet another great tournament.
 He also pledged to support members of his team who attended the project management workshop to continue with their professional development.

 This year the tournament was also supported by the Strathmore University Alumni Office who took up the bronze sponsorship package.
 The wider Strathmore University family has also been of great support throughout the years and their contribution is invaluable.